SUS Optional Retirement Plan

 The following funds are available in your retirement plan.
 They provide you with the flexibility you need to create a suitably diversified portfolio that matches your personal retirement time horizon, investment risk tolerance and investment preferences.

-- Click here to view the entire list of funds and performance available in your Optional Retirement Program.
+- For participants prior to July 2015: Click here to view the entire list of funds and performance -- that you may have participated in -- for the SUS Optional Retirement Program (ORP).

 To view or print a prospectus, access “Prospectuses and Other Important Materials”.
 The prospectus contains the investment objectives, risks, charges, expenses and other information about the respective investment companies that you should consider carefully before investing.
 Please read the prospectus carefully before investing or sending money.
 You can also request a copy by calling 1-800-428-2542.